 Cook the Ratatouille

 - Toss cubed eggplant with a teaspoon of salt and let sit for about 20 minutes.
-With a paper towel pat the cubed eggplant dry.
+With a paper towel, pat the cubed eggplant dry.
 In Dutch oven heat 2 tablespoons of olive oil, add the cubed eggplant, and sauté over medium heat until lightly browned.
-Remove eggplant and set aside.
-Add remaining extra virgin olive oil to the same Dutch oven, add diced onions and cook until translucent.
+Remove the eggplant and set aside.
+Add remaining extra virgin olive oil to the same Dutch oven, add diced onions, and cook until translucent.
 Add garlic, a sprig of fresh thyme, chopped fresh basil, crushed fennel seeds, red pepper chili flakes, peppers, and squash.
-Stir in eggplant, add red wine vinegar, cover Dutch oven with lid and cook ratatouille over medium heat for about 20 minutes or until all vegetables are soft.
+Stir in eggplant, add red wine vinegar, cover Dutch oven with lid, and cook ratatouille over medium heat for about 20 minutes or until all vegetables are soft.
 Add sea salt to taste.1 each zucchini, 1 each yellow Squash, 1 each eggplant, 1 each onion, 4 tbsp extra virgin olive oil, 3 each garlic clove, 1 sprig thyme leaves, 1 pinch red pepper flakes, 3 each tomatoes, 2 tbsp red wine vinegar, 1 tsp fennel seeds, 1 each red bell pepper, 1 each green bell pepper, 2 tbsp basil fresh, 1 pinch red pepper flakes

 Make the Sauce Verte

-- In a bowl blend chopped flat-leaf parsley, chives, and cilantro with extra virgin olive oil.
+- In a bowl, blend chopped flat-leaf parsley, chives, and cilantro with extra virgin olive oil.
 Add diced shallots, minced garlic, red pepper chili flakes, salt, pepper, and red wine vinegar.
-Let sit for about 10 to 15 minutes to develop flavor before you serve.1/2 cup flat-leaf parsley, 3/4 cup extra virgin olive oil, 3 tbsp chives, 1 each shallot, 1/4 cup cilantro, 2 tbsp red wine vinegar, 1 each garlic clove, 1 pinch sea salt
+Let it sit for about 10 to 15 minutes to develop flavor before you serve.1/2 cup flat-leaf parsley, 3/4 cup extra virgin olive oil, 3 tbsp chives, 1 each shallot, 1/4 cup cilantro, 2 tbsp red wine vinegar, 1 each garlic clove, 1 pinch sea salt

 Make the Schupfnudeln

 - Peel potatoes.
 Cut into quarters and cook in salted water until soft.
-Place potatoes on sheet pan and heat in preheated oven at 220 F for 10 minutes.
+Place potatoes on a sheet pan and heat in a preheated oven at 220 F for 10 minutes.
 You want to remove as much moisture as possible.
 Push cooked potatoes through a potato press and cool.1 1/2 Lbs Russet potatoes

 Cook Schupfnudeln

 - Bring salt water to a boil, add Schupfnudeln.
 Reduce heat to a simmer and cook for about 6 to 8 minutes.
 With slotted spoon remove from water.
-Melt butter in a sauté pan, add Schupfnudeln and sauté to a golden brown.2 ounce butter, salted
+Melt butter in a sauté pan, add Schupfnudeln and sauté to a golden brown.2 ounce Butter, salted

 Serve